Particular/docs.particular.net/samples/outbox/sql/sample.md

 ## Prerequisites

- 1. Make sure SQL Server Express is installed and accessible as `.\SqlExpress`.
+include: sql-prereq

+The database created by this sample is `NsbSamplesSqlOutbox`.

- 1. The [Outbox](/nservicebus/outbox) feature is designed to provide *exactly once* delivery guarantees without the [Distributed Transaction Coordinator (DTC)](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684146.aspx) running.
+The [Outbox](/nservicebus/outbox) feature is designed to provide *exactly once* delivery guarantees without the [Distributed Transaction Coordinator (DTC)](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684146.aspx) running.
 Disable the DTC service to avoid seeing warning messages in the console window.
 If the DTC service is not disabled, when the sample project is started it will display `DtcRunningWarning` message in the console window.

 ## Running the project